Nick Pope (footballer): 2016–2019: Cup keeper, first-team breakthrough, and injury

 On 19 July 2016, Pope joined newly promoted Premier League club Burnley on a three-year contract for an undisclosed fee.
 He made his competitive debut in Burnley's shock 1–0 defeat to Accrington Stanley in the EFL Cup second round, with the winning goal coming from Matty Pearson in the last minute of extra time.
 He kept his first clean sheet for Burnley in their 0–0 draw at Sunderland in the FA Cup third round on 7 January 2017.
-He repeated the feat on his home debut, as the Clarets won the replay 2–0.
+He repeated the feat on his home debut, as Burnley won the replay 2–0.

 Pope made his Premier League debut on 10 September 2017, replacing the injured Tom Heaton in the first half of a 1–0 home win over Crystal Palace.
 He made his first Premier League start the following week, on 16 September, in a 1–1 draw against Liverpool at Anfield.
 He kept his place in the team and played in all of Burnley's remaining fixtures that season.
 On 9 October, Pope signed a new contract to keep him at Burnley until 2020.

-On 26 July 2018, he suffered a dislocated shoulder after colliding with Sam Cosgrove during Burnley's 1–1 draw away to Aberdeen in the UEFA Europa League second qualifying round first leg.
+On 26 July 2018, he suffered a dislocated shoulder after colliding with Sam Cosgrove during Burnley's 1–1 draw away to Aberdeen in the 2018–19 UEFA Europa League second qualifying round first leg.
 Burnley signed Joe Hart on 7 August to provide cover for Pope and Tom Heaton, who was also injured.
 Pope made his first-team comeback in Burnley's 1–0 home win against Barnsley in the FA Cup third round, but he did not play at all in the Premier League that season.